vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 ### Protip

-#### 1. _alwaysSyncPlatformPricesOver_
+#### 1. _alwaysSyncPlatformPricesOver_ to be in sync

 When the `config.products.alwaysSyncPlatformPricesOver` option is on, Vue Storefront will update the visible price on all the listings and product detail pages **directly from source web store, say, Magento**.
-The code in charge for this operation is located in the [`doPlatformPricesSync`](https://github.com/DivanteLtd/vue-storefront/blob/48233bfa4575be218a51cccd2474ec358671fc01/core/modules/catalog/helpers/index.ts#L212) helper which is called from the [`tax/calculateTaxes`](https://github.com/DivanteLtd/vue-storefront/blob/48233bfa4575be218a51cccd2474ec358671fc01/core/modules/catalog/store/tax/actions.ts#L74) action.
+(Magento represents source web store hereunder) The code in charge for this operation is located in the [`doPlatformPricesSync`](https://github.com/DivanteLtd/vue-storefront/blob/48233bfa4575be218a51cccd2474ec358671fc01/core/modules/catalog/helpers/index.ts#L212) helper which is called from the [`tax/calculateTaxes`](https://github.com/DivanteLtd/vue-storefront/blob/48233bfa4575be218a51cccd2474ec358671fc01/core/modules/catalog/store/tax/actions.ts#L74) action.

 :::tip NOTE
 This mode works whenever the price is calculated in either server or client's side (`config.tax.calculateServerSide` option).